 “I Hate your Story.”

 That is hardly feedback, and it is definitely not helpful.
 We frown upon this type of comment, and will not publish it.
-In case a subscriber persists, this can result in a ban.
 We want to help you build confidence in your writing.
 Being constructive is the key.

 Positives and Negatives